Georgette Heyer: Financial problems

 In 1939, Rougier was called to the Bar, and the family moved first to Brighton, then to Hove, so that Rougier could easily commute to London.
 The following year, they sent their son to a preparatory school, creating an additional expense for Heyer.
 The Blitz bombing of 1940–41 disrupted train travel in Britain, prompting Heyer and her family to move to London in 1942 so that Rougier would be closer to his work.

 After having lunch with a representative from Hodder & Stoughton, who published her detective stories, Heyer felt that her host had patronized her.
-The company had an option on her next book; to make them break her contract, she wrote Penhallow, which the 1944 Book Review Digest described as "a murder story but not a mystery story".
+The company had an option on her next book; partly to make them break her contract, she wrote Penhallow, which the 1944 Book Review Digest described as "a murder story but not a mystery story".
 Hodder & Stoughton turned the book down, thus ending their association with Heyer, and Heinemann agreed to publish it instead.
 Her publisher in the United States, Doubleday, also disliked the book and ended their relationship with Heyer after its publication.

 During World War II, her brothers served in the armed forces, alleviating one of her monetary worries.
 Her husband, meanwhile, served in the Home Guard, besides continuing as a barrister.
 As he was new to his career, Rougier did not earn much money, and paper rationing during the war caused lower sales of Heyer's books.
 To meet their expenses Heyer sold the Commonwealth rights for These Old Shades, Devil's Cub, and Regency Buck to her publisher, Heinemann, for £750.
 A contact at the publishing house, her close friend A.S.
 Frere, later offered to return the rights to her for the same amount of money she was paid.
 Heyer refused to accept the deal, explaining that she had given her word to transfer the rights.
 Heyer also reviewed books for Heinemann, earning 2 guineas for each review, and she allowed her novels to be serialized in Women's Journal prior to their publication as hardcover books.
 The appearance of a Heyer novel usually caused the magazine to sell out completely, but she complained that they "always like[d] my worst work".